 If you liked this post, you might also enjoy some of my other rants:

 👋 Hey!
 I'm Jared Palmer.
-I'm currently the Director of Developer Tools and Frameworks at Vercel where I lead the Next.js, React, Svelte, Turbopack, and Turborepo teams.
-I joined Vercel after they acquired my build system startup Turborepo in late 2021.

-SECOND DRAFT

-If you liked this post, you might also enjoy some of my other rants:

-👋 Hey!
-I'm Jared Palmer.
 I'm currently the VP of Product at Vercel.
 I joined Vercel after they acquired my build system startup Turborepo in late 2021.